 How is “infertility” defined?

 Infertility is the inability to achieve pregnancy while having frequent unprotected sex for at least one year.
 For couples who meet certain age and health criteria, the minimum time may be as low as six or three months of frequent sex without the use of contraception.
 It’s often the case that couples who are trying to get pregnant may not have success in the first few months, as conception is only possible for a few days surrounding ovulation – which happens about midway through your cycle.
-If you’re concerned that you may have a fertility problem and are interested in learning more about your options in the Mesa or Tempe areas, take our quick online questionnaire.

 We’re having problems conceiving.
 When should we see a doctor?

 Any time you are concerned about your health is a legitimate time to schedule an appointment with your gynecologist or PCP.
 Generally, most physicians and fertility groups agree that a minimum of 12 months of unprotected sex without becoming pregnant is grounds for seeking fertility care for women under the age of 35.
-If you are between the age of 35-40, then wait to seek care until after at least 6 months of sex.
+If you are between the ages of 35-40, then wait to seek care until after at least 6 months of sex.
 If you are a woman over the age of 40, then you may seek care after 3 months of unprotected sex.
 Other reasons to seek fertility care around the six- or three-month mark include:

 - Irregular (or no) menstruation